immich-app/static-pages/apps/root.immich.app/src/routes/blog/google-flags-immich-as-dangerous/+page.md

 <img src={dangerousSite} alt="Dangerous site" class='rounded-lg mb-4'>

-I had never known or understood how this browser feature worked, but it's now, unfortunately, been added to my list of [Cursed Knowledge](/cursed-knowledge).
+No one on the team really understood how this browser feature worked, but it's now, unfortunately, been added to our list of [Cursed Knowledge](/cursed-knowledge).

 ## Background